cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

-  $$: t_coffee -other_pg seq_reformat -in sample_rnaseq2.aln -in2 sample_rnaseq2\
+  $$: t_coffee -other_pg seq_reformat -in sample_rnaseq2.aln -in2 sample_rnaseq2.alifold \
- .alifold -input2 alifold -action +add_alifold -output stockholm_aln
+      -input2 alifold -action +add_alifold -output stockholm_aln

 .. warning:: The alifold structure and the alignment MUST be compatible.
-The function makes no attempt to thread or align the structure.
-It merely stack it below the MSA.
+The function makes no attempt to thread or align the structure, it merely stacks it below the MSA.

 It is also possible to stack Stockholm formatted secondary structures:

 ::

-  $$: seq_reformat -in sample_rnaseq2.aln -in2 sample_rnaseq2.cons.stk -action +\
+  $$: seq_reformat -in sample_rnaseq2.aln -in2 sample_rnaseq2.cons.stk -action +add_alifold \
- add_alifold -output stockholm_aln
+      -output stockholm_aln